 Student Disability Access Center (formerly Learning Needs and Evaluation)

 As with all other clinical services at Student Health, CAPS and SDAC abide

 by all ethical standards and legal requirements related to confidentiality

 Promotion - 924-1509

 In an emergency or life-threatening situation, call the Charlottesville-Albemarle Rescue Squad at 911 (9-911 on Grounds).

-Students with urgent concerns or problems when Student Health is closed should call the telephone triage service at nights and weekends 972-7004.
+Students with urgent concerns or problems should call the telephone triage service (972-7004) at nights, weekends and holidays when Student Health is closed.
 Care providers are always on-call through this answering service number.
-It is important that students let the operator know that they have a medical concern, gyn concern, or wish to speak with a mental health care provider.
+It is important that students let the operator know whether they have a medical concern or gyn concern, or wish to speak with a mental health care provider.
 The care provider will call back -- so students should wait near their phone.

 If the ED refers you to a specialist (e.g., orthopedist, otolaryngologist,